 - Gather information about the individual’s driving, medical and social history

-- Assess functional mobility and strength
+- Assess functional strength and mobility

-- Conduct a vision screening
+- Conduct a comprehensive vision screening

 - Measure reaction time